codecruz/gitstats-dashboard/README.md

 > **Note**: You should run this script periodically to keep your repository statistics up to date.
 You can automate this process with a cron job or run it manually as needed.

-5. You may serve the static files using a local server or simply open the `index.html` file in your browser.

 ## Usage